Bee Pollination | The Benefits of Luring and Housing Bees

 In addition to honey bees, mason bees (also known as orchard bees) are very beneficial and do not sting.
-Although they do not produce honey, they do pollinate and are an important part of the flower, fruit, and vegetable reproduction process.
+Although they do not produce honey, the bee pollination they provide is an important part of the flower, fruit, and vegetable reproduction process.

 If you find a wild bee colony swarming in a tree, on the side of your house or at any other area on your property, think twice before calling an exterminator.
-Professional bee keepers will usually be glad to remove the hive and bees, and will transport everything to an apiary or other area where bees are wanted and needed.
+Professional bee keepers will usually be glad to remove the hive and bees, and will transport everything to an apiary or other area where bee pollination is wanted and needed.

 Instructions to Build a Mason Bee Box

 - Drill 12 or more holes 1/4-3/8 thick into a pine block that is at least 6 inches deep.
 The holes should be drilled approximately 3/4 inches apart.

 - If you want a decorative bee box add a slanted or painted roof.
 Do not shellac or add preservatives to the pine where the bee nesting holes are located.

 - Mount the bee box as you would a bird house in an area where pollination is needed.

 - The average beehive is home to approximately 35,000 bees.